xy-241/CS-Notes/content/OS/File System/File System.md

 > - `-s` means summary
 > - `-h` means human-readable

+>[!tip] Disk re-sizing
+> You can refer to [Increase the size of a persistent disk | Google Cloud](https://cloud.google.com/compute/docs/disks/resize-persistent-disk?authuser=2) to play with re-sizing a file system.

 ### Mounted File System
 - With ``mount`` [[System Call (系统调用)]], we are able to mount an isolated [[File System]] to another isolated File System